 Oogway Ascends (4:30) | Tina Guo | from Kung Fu Panda | Fancy East meets West video with Tina Guo playing both cello and rebab.

-The sound of the entire violin family playing together is a more blended sound than a orchestra of mixed instruments—sort of like a string choir—and was a popular combination in Europe during the Renaissance and Baroque eras:
+The sound of the entire violin family playing together is a more blended sound than a orchestra of mixed instruments—like a string choir—and was a popular combination in Europe during the Renaissance and Baroque eras:

 Brandenburg Concerto No. 3: 1.
 Allegro (6:01) | J. S. Bach (1685-1750) | Voices of Music